akatsuki-co/algoacademy/client/src/docs/java/hash_tables.md

         System.out.println("There are " + counter.get('a') + " a's in this sentence.");
         // There are 4 a's in this sentence.

+        // getOrDefault
+        System.out.println("There are " + counter.get('v') + " v's in this sentence.");
+        // returns null if 'v' does not exist
+        // -> There are null v's in this sentence.
+        System.out.println("There are " + counter.getOrDefault('v', 0) + " v's in this sentence.");
+        // There are 0 v's in this sentence.

         // loop through Map using Java 8+ counter.forEach((k, v) -> {
             System.out.println(k + ": " + v);